The effect of spin mismodeling on gravitational-wave measurements of the binary neutron star mass distribution: Methods

 Here $h(\boldsymbol{\theta_{i}})$ represents the gravitational waveform for the BNS signal with parameters $\boldsymbol{\theta_{i}}$, $T$ is the duration of the analyzed data segment, $S_{k}$ is the noise power spectral density (PSD) characterizing the sensitivity of the detector, and $k$ indicates the frequency dependence of the data, waveform, and PSD.
 The prior in Eq.~\ref{eq:post} is denoted by $\pi_{\mathrm{PE}}(\boldsymbol{\theta_{i}})$, with the ``PE'' subscript indicating that this is the prior assumed during the initial parameter estimation step for each individual event.

 We use the reduced order quadrature (ROQ) implementation~\citep{Smith:2016qas} of the IMRPhenomPv2 waveform model~\citep{Hannam:2013oca, Khan:2015jqa, Husa:2015iqa} in the likelihood above in order to curtail the computational cost of the individual-event parameter estimation.
 As such, we assume that the neutron stars we simulate are point masses with no tidal deformability.
 While previous works have demonstrated the importance of simultaneously inferring the mass and tidal deformability distributions at the risk of introducing biases when they are fit independently~\citep{Wysocki:2020myz, Golomb:2021tll}, we limit the scope of this work to mass-spin correlations and leave a full exploration of the potential correlations between the three intrinsic parameters of each neutron star to future studies.
+However, we comment on the effects of correlations with tides in Section~\ref{sec:conclusions}.
 We use the \textsc{PyMultiNest}~\citep{Feroz:2007kg, Feroz:2008xx, Feroz:2013hea, Buchner:2014nha} and \textsc{dynesty}~\citep{Speagle:2019ivv} nested samplers as implemented in the \textsc{Bilby}~\citep{Ashton:2018jfp, Romero-Shaw:2020owr} parameter estimation package to obtain samples from the posterior distributions for each event.

 We choose priors $\pi_{\mathrm{PE}}(\boldsymbol{\theta_{i}})$ that are uniform in chirp mass with a width of $0.2~M_{\odot}$ centered on the true value of the chirp mass for each event and uniform in mass ratio over $[0.125, 1]$.
 This choice of prior and mass parameterization is more convenient for sampling.
 The priors on the extrinsic parameters are the same as those from which the populations were drawn.
 We adopt a number of different choices for the spin priors, as described below and summarized in Table~\ref{tab:runs}.